 Heavy Metals in Protein Powders

 For the longest time, adding protein powder to your smoothie or drink has been simple but effective health boost.
-It has been an easy way to supplement reduced protein intake, especially in adults looking to build a bit of muscle and bone.
+It has been an easy way to supplement protein intake, especially in adults looking to build a bit of muscle.

 Plant-Sourced Heavy Metals